ashitechdev/Flutter-Mini-Apps/4 Weather API App/README.md

-# Welcome to News API APP
+# Welcome to Weather API APP

-**Core Idea of the Application**. to keep user Updated with Latest news of World.
+**Core Idea of the Application**.
+To fetch Current Weather of a specific Location using User Input and show it to the user while managing the state of the App.

 **Description**.

-You can get daily latest news of the World and can stay updated.
+You can Easily get Weather data of your current location or any city you wish of.

-The App uses basic News API under the hood and provides a fast and minimalistic approach to get the Job done.
+  The App uses [Open Weather API](https://openweathermap.org/api) under the hood and provides a fast and minimalistic approach to get the Job done.
-API Used - NYTimes API.

 Developed with [Google Flutter](https://github.com/flutter/flutter).
-The App uses [News API](https://developer.nytimes.com/apis) under the hood and provides a fast and minimalistic approach to get the Job done.

 **Flutter Packages Used-**